anarasimham/manf-part-production/README.md

 7. You should start seeing data come up in the dashboard at `<hostname>:5000/dashboard` after 30 seconds with a page refresh if everything is configured correctly

 Notes:
 - You will need to configure either two Druid MiddleManager nodes or increase the capacity of tasks your MiddleManager can handle (change druid.worker.capacity in Ambari).
 Default value is 3 but we will need at least 7.
-I've configured 12.
+I've configured 12 (two MiddleManagers with capacity of 6 each).
 - On the machine where you install the data-gen repository and want to insert data to MySQL/Hive, you'll need to install the respective Pip packages
   - Install Pip first
   - Pyhs2 - must run `sudo yum install gcc-c++ python-devel.x86_64 cyrus-sasl-devel.x86_64` as a dependency, then you can run `pip install pyhs2`